 LIFE AND DEATH!

 LIFE AND DEATH!
 That term is used quite often concerning situations in life and often very glibly meaning simply just that something is important.
-This past summer those terms had real meaning in our family as situations concerning Millie’s health were life and death issues.
+Recently those terms had real meaning in our family as situations concerning my wife’s health were life and death issues.
 I am sure many of you reading this have faced some of those moments in your own life.
 It is well when facing those issues that the eternal issues of life have already been settled; issues like where one will spend eternity.

 In the Gospel of John chapter 11 we have such an event involving life and death taking place.
 Jesus had a special friend named Lazarus who was very sick and Jesus was notified.
 But the Great Physician Jesus did not rush to the side of Lazarus and heal him.
 In fact Jesus delayed His visit to Lazarus so that by the time He arrived Lazarus had been dead for four days and placed in a tomb.
 Death is such a feeling of finality for most people but not for Jesus.
 Jesus was going to use this event to demonstrate who He is, test and prove the faith of others, and reveal that of a certainty He was the God in control of life and death.
 But the very God who is in control of life and death is also a very sympathetic and compassionate God who understands our human feelings that involve death in this life.
 As Jesus saw the family weeping because of Lazarus’ death the Bible says that, “Jesus wept,” (John 11:35 NIV).
 God understands our pain when a loved one dies and does not condemn us for our tears or pain even though as Christians we know there is a glorious future ahead for the one who knows God.
 When Jesus was in the flesh walking planet earth He felt the pain of human events and He understands our pain today.